 SQE2 results will be published between 14-18 weeks after the assessment.
 Therefore, SQE2 resits will be at least 6 months apart.

-From 2023, SQE1 sittings will take on a regular pattern of two SQE1 sittings per year: January and July.
+SQE1 sittings have a regular pattern of two SQE1 sittings per year: January and July.

 From 2024, SQE2 sittings will take on a regular pattern of four SQE2 sittings per year: January, April, July, and October.

 To assist candidates, training providers and employers in their planning, the weeks we are aiming to start assessments for each relevant assessment window is as follows:

 However, these are indicative only.
 Dates will be published 12 months before the relevant assessment.